-Grips are probably one of the most important parts on a motorcycle.
-From the moment you get on the bike you are usually grabbing them while getting a feel of the bike.
-Your grabbing them while starting it, your grabbing them while riding, your grabbing them while getting off.
+Grips are probably one of the most important parts of a motorcycle.
+From the moment you get on the bike, you are usually grabbing them while getting a feel of the bike.
+You're grabbing them while starting it; you're grabbing them while riding, you're grabbing them while getting off.
 That’s a lot of grabbing.
-And with each grab a microscopic amount of the rubber is wearing off.
+And with each grab, a microscopic amount of the rubber is wearing off.
 Grips will usually last many thousands of miles.
 The set of Avon grips I replaced for this post and video had over 90K miles on it between two Harley’s.
 If only my tires would last that long…

-Electronic throttle, throttle by wire, twist grip sensor, are all terms used for the throttle on a motorcycle that doesn’t use cables to affect acceleration.
+Electronic throttle, throttle by wire, and twist-grip sensor are all terms used for the throttle on a motorcycle that doesn’t use cables to affect acceleration.
 These types of motorcycles make grip replacement quite easy as well.
 You can install a new set of grips in less than 10 minutes, making this one of the easiest and most inexpensive ways to increase comfort and add a personal touch to your bike.

 When you begin the installation be sure to start with the left side.
 It will have a notch that forces the grip to fit a specific way.
 Then when you install the right side, since it is an electronic throttle, you will be able to spin the grip 360 degrees to make it match the same position as the fixed left grip.